oracle-livelabs/database/sharding/raft23ai/advanced-use-cases/advanced-use-cases.md

     ```

- 7. Run below command to verify that, shard4 has been deployed.
+ 7. Run the below command in a terminal window that is switched to **GSM** to verify that, shard4 has been deployed.

     ```
     <copy>